 - Between plenaries and ensuring inclusiveness: mail exchanges, cooperative work, teleconferences, call for submissions, with an option for possible physical meetings in between panel sessions if appropriate. - Hold physical meetings during plenary sessions, starting from the 49th Session. - The Secretariat will circulate the draft final report to Governments for comments before submitting to the Panel. - Present a progress report at each Panel Session.

-2 and IPCC Observer Organizations with the right to introduce proposals
+and IPCC Observer Organizations with the right to introduce proposals light of the global stocktake

 Our ref.: 5206-18/IPCC/GEN